angusmf1/portfolio/README.md

 🔍 Data Explorer: I enjoy the thrill of uncovering new insights from data.
 Whether it's through data visualization or statistical analysis, I'm always searching for meaningful patterns.

-💡 Lifelong Learner: Continous learning is a state of mind, not just simply a task.
+💡 Lifelong Learner: Continuous learning is a state of mind, not just simply a task.
 I'm constantly enhancing my skills and staying up-to-date with the latest advancements in data science.

 🚀✨ Join me on my data-driven journey as I explore, create, and innovate using unique data visualizations!